singingwolfboy/netlify-home/_posts/2016-05-25-jekyll-netlify-cms.md

 ```

 ### 7. Test the System
-Open up a browser to the address below, log in and create a new post:
+Open up a browser to the address below, log in with the credentials you just created and create a new post:
 [https://localhost:4000/admin](https://localhost:4000/admin)

+`Categories` will prepend your post date and title, so if you categorize it as `blog`, your URL will be `www.example.com/blog/2016/05/25/test-blog`.

 Let's take a look at your new site and the post you just created through this link:
 [https://localhost:4000](https://localhost:4000)